 where

 and so on.
-One can derive non-perturbative approximations to the UCC method by including different orders of $\sum_{\mu} \hat{H}_{\mu},\mu=1,2,3,\cdots$ in the energy and amplitude equations.
-Among the various approximations that the above approach offers, the qUCC method offers the best compromise between computational cost and accuracy\cite{phillips2025comparing}.
-The qUCC energy and amplitudes are as follows
+Non-perturbative approximations to the UCC method can be derived by including different orders of $\sum_{\mu} \hat{H}_{\mu},\mu=1,2,3,\cdots$ in the energy and amplitude equations.
+Among the various approximations offered by this approach, the qUCC method provides the best compromise between computational cost and accuracy.\cite{phillips2025comparing} The qUCC energy and amplitudes are given by

-The qUCC method is generally used in singles and doubles approximation (qUCCSD)\cite{liu2021unitary}.
-Extension of the qUCCSD method to non-iterative triples correction has also been achieved\cite{majee2025perturbativetriplescorrectionrelativistic}.
-Alternatively, one can derive a perturbative approximation to UCC by truncating the amplitudes in Eq. (\ref{eq:25}) in perturbation order, and it is generally denoted UCCn, where n denotes the order of perturbation.
+The qUCC method is generally employed within the singles-and-doubles approximation (qUCCSD).\cite{liu2021unitary} Extensions of the qUCCSD method to include noniterative triples corrections have also been developed.\cite{majee2025perturbativetriplescorrectionrelativistic} Alternatively, perturbative approximations to UCC can be derived by truncating the amplitudes in Eq. (\ref{eq:25}) according to perturbation order, and it is generally denoted UCCn, where n denotes the order of perturbation.
 It is important to note that the UCCn approach differs from Bartlett's UCC(n) framework\cite{bartlett1989alternative}, where the ground state energy is accurate through the order n in MP perturbation theory.
-In the present formulation, the amplitude equations are consistent through the n-th order.
+In the present formulation, the amplitude equations are consistent through the n$^{\text{th}}$ perturbation order.